bethweirich/hwai/README.md

 3. Run *data_visualization.py* to visualize some characteristics of the output of *preprocessing_part1.py* (e.g., the lagged correlations between the predictors and the target and the class imbalance of the heat wave indices).
 4. Run *executer.py* to obtain the final prediction in form of plots and tables, which are displayed and saved to your chosen folder.
 This scripts takes the output of *preprocessing_part1.py* as its input.
 5. The six remaining scripts (*preprocessing_part2.py*, *prediction.py*, *reference_forecasts.py*, *metrics.py*, *plotting.py*, and *utils.py*) contain only function definitions.
 These functions are called by the scripts in 1-4.
 Running any of these six scripts on its own does not produce any output.
+  5a) *preprocessing_part2.py* contains all data preprocessing steps that must be run after the prediction lead time is fixed (e.g., creating a dataset of lagged predictors or balancing out the binary heatwave indices).
+  5b) *prediction.py* contains the machine learning algorithms' training, validation and testing steps.
+It also calls the functions in *preprocessing_part2.py* in order.
+  5c) *reference_forecasts.py* computes three reference forecasts which are used as a baseline to assess the predictive power of the machine learning algorithms: persistence, climatology, and the ECMWF forecast.
+  5d) *metrics.py* contains all functions related to the evaluation of the machine learning and reference forecasts, compared to the ground truth.
+For regression, RMSE and Pearson correlation are calculated.
+Similarly, ROC AUC and the geometric mean of the TPR and FPR are calculated for classification.
+  5e) *plotting.py* is used to plot all figures that appear in the paper [1].
+  5f) *utils.py* is a toolbox containing short functions.

 ### User agreement and license
 By downloading HW-AI you agree with the following points: <br/>